-The Campus Election Engagement Project works with campus administrators, faculty, staff, and student leaders, providing the support needed to engage their students in local, state and federal elections.
-We combine resources drawn from colleges and universities throughout the country with personalized coaching: guiding campuses on how to use these resources to navigate students through ever-changing barriers to voting.
-Continue reading below or download a PDF of the full Seven Key Ways resource here.
+Campus Election Engagement Project works with campus administrators, faculty, staff, and student leaders, helping them engage their students in local, state and federal elections.
+7 Key Ways is our master roadmap for how to navigate students through the ever-changing barriers to voting.
+We’ve summarized our major engagement areas below and you can download a PDF of the full Seven Key Ways resource here.

 What makes our approach effective?

 Student voting doesn’t just happen.
 It takes cultivation.
-We’ve developed seven key areas of electoral engagement to create a road map for increasing your level of success, areas that complement each other as you effectively engage your campus.
-You don’t have to do everything on this list to make a major difference, but it’s crucial to address all seven areas — choosing approaches that fit your campus best.
+We’ve developed seven key areas of electoral engagement to create a roadmap for increasing your level of success, areas that complement each other as you effectively engage your campus.
+Our approaches address all the key barriers to participation, from lack of information about the election process, to student cynicism about whether their voices matter.
+You don’t have to do everything on this list to make a major difference, but these approaches reinforce each other, so it’s crucial to address all seven areas — choosing approaches that fit your campus best.
 The earlier you start the better, particularly for approaches that take significant institutional planning.

 1. Build a team.
 No one can engage an entire campus, so create a core group to coordinate engagement efforts, divide up the work and ensure key stakeholders communicate.

 2. Register students to vote.
 It’s the first step to student electoral participation.
 Set campus-wide goals and plan ways to implement them.

 3. Educate students on issues and candidates.
 Offer clear information on where candidates stand, so students can make informed choices.